rancher/api-spec/README.md

 ```

 ### Sorting ###
-Services SHOULD allow clients to request a sorted list of resources in a collection by adding <code>sort={sort name}</code> and <code>order={asc or desc}</code> query string parameters to the request.
+Services MAY allow clients to request a sorted list of resources in a collection by adding <code>sort={sort name}</code> and <code>order={asc or desc}</code> query string parameters to the request.
 Clients MAY use these directly when constructing their query, but SHOULD use the links contained in results.

 If a collection can be sorted, the response SHOULD contain a <code>sortLinks:</code> object, a mapping of attributes that can be sorted &rarr; the URL to produce that sort.